-As a result of the Retirement Income Act, civil servant pensions and pensions from statutory pension insurance will in future be treated equally for tax purposes.
-This will enable the gradual implementation of deferred taxation of retirement income from 2005 onwards.
-This will apply to life annuities and other benefits from
+The Retirement Income Act means that civil servants' pensions and pensions from the statutory pension insurance scheme will be treated equally for tax purposes in future.
+This will enable the gradual taxation of retirement income from 2005 onwards.
+This includes life annuities and other benefits from

-• Life annuity insurance policies that only provide for the payment of a monthly life annuity based on the taxpayer's lifetime, which is not paid out before the taxpayer reaches the age of 60.
-The rights arising from these insurance policies may not be inheritable, transferable, lendable, alienable or capitalizable.
+- Life annuity insurance policies which only provide for the payment of a monthly life annuity for the life of the taxpayer which is not paid out before the age of 60.
+The claims arising from these insurance policies may not be inheritable, transferable, lendable, alienable or capitalizable.

 Life annuities also include pensions due to reduced earning capacity and survivors' pensions.

-As of 2005, 50 percent of retirement income is subject to taxation.
-This applies to all existing pensions as well as pensions paid for the first time in that year.
-The taxable portion of the pension will be increased in steps of 2 percentage points to 80 percent for each new pension year until 2020 and then in steps of 1 percentage point to 100 percent until 2040.
-The taxable percentage for the 2020 pension cohort will be 80 percent and 81 percent for the 2021 pension cohort .
-The tax-free portion of pensions will be fixed in perpetuity for each pension cohort.
-However, it is not a specific percentage that is fixed, but rather an exempt amount that is to be fixed.
-The tax-free portion is fixed in the year following the first pension withdrawal.
-If the pension commences before 1.1.2005, the annual amount of the pension in 2005 is decisive.
+From 2005, 50 percent of retirement income is subject to taxation.
+This applies to all existing pensions and pensions paid for the first time in this year.
+The taxable portion of the pension will be increased in steps of 2 percentage points to 80% for each new pension cohort until 2020, in steps of 1 percentage point from 2021 and then in steps of 0.5 percentage points to 100% by 2058.
+The tax rate for the 2022 pension cohort will be 82% and 82.5% for the 2023 pension cohort.
+The tax-free portion of pensions will be permanently fixed for each pension cohort.
+However, it is not a specific percentage that is fixed, but an exempt amount to be fixed.
+The tax-free portion is fixed in the year following the first pension payment.
+If the pension started before January 1, 2005, the annual amount of the pension for 2005 is decisive.

 The tax-free amount does not change in the event of regular pension adjustments.